-In general, theses points are simple evaluations for masters whose intuition has already been developed to a stronger level.
-However, the advantages and disadvantages of queens trade are often imperceptible among the lower rated players.
+In general, these points are simple evaluations for masters whose intuition has already been developed to a stronger level.
+However, the advantages and disadvantages of the queens trade are often imperceptible among the lower-rated players.

 It is time now to see some examples of when to exchange queens.